Incident details

 The protest in downtown LA was one of hundreds of “No Kings” demonstrations held nationwide to counter a military parade attended by President Donald Trump in Washington, D.C., marking the 250th anniversary of the U.S. Army.
 It also followed days of protests in the city and nearby towns against recent federal raids, part of the Trump administration’s larger immigration crackdown.

-Seals, who was on assignment that day for photo news agency Sipa USA, told the U.S. Press Freedom Tracker that he was struck by a projectile, which he described as a “rubber bullet,” and at least four pepper ball rounds while covering the protest.
+Seals, who was on assignment that day covering the protest for photo news agency Sipa USA, told the U.S. Press Freedom Tracker that he had a huge “press” patch on his backpack when he was struck by projectiles fired by the Los Angeles Police Department.

-When reached for comment, the LA Police Department directed the Tracker to the department’s social media accounts, where statements and comments would be posted.
+When reached for comment, the LAPD directed the Tracker to the department’s social media accounts, where statements and comments would be posted.
 The account does not appear to have shared any comment concerning the use of crowd-control munitions on members of the media.

 LAPD Chief Jim McDonnell had said in a news conference June 9 that he was “very concerned” about reports that members of the press were being hit by crowd-control munitions.